jesford/softball/README.md

 ## Softball Coaching

-This python script allows me to randomly select players to sit each inning, and assigns the fielders to positions based on their fielding preferences.
+This python code allows me to randomly select players to sit each inning, and assigns the fielders to positions based on their fielding preferences.

-There are two functions in **coach.py**:

-- **new_player()** adds a player to the roster.
-Each time it is run, it will ask for player name, and preferred fielding positions (which can be one, several, or all positions).

-- **inning()** generates a new list of players on the bench and players assigned to each position.
-It attempts to put players in one of their preferred positions, but when this is not possible (maybe all the input left fielders were chosen to sit) it will suggest a volunteer.
+**coach.py** has been revamped to include a Team() class.
+Your team is now an object that you can add/remove players from, and assign positions for.
+Example usage is given below...

 #### How to coach a softball game without doing too much thinking.

 #### OR Less thinking, more hitting.

-*For now, just open an ipython session, and do:*
+*For now, open an ipython session, and do:*

-from coach import new_player, inning
+from coach import *

+*Create a Team object*

+demons = Team()

-*To get set up for the game, repeatedly run*
+*To get set up for the game, import regulars and add players as required*

-new_player()
+demons.regulars()
+demons.add()  #repeat as necessary

+*If someone leaves early, or a regular doesn't show, remove them*

+demons.remove()

-*to add players to the roster.
-Each time a new inning starts, run*
+*Each time a new inning starts, run*

-inning()
+demons.inning()

 *which will print out a random selection of sitting and fielding players for each position.
 If no one could be matched to a position, the program will suggest a volunteer.*